 We traded ~16 Lighthouse points for faster builds, simpler configuration, and a modernized CSS architecture.
 That math works for a personal portfolio site.
 It might not work for an e-commerce checkout page where every millisecond matters.

-The key is measuring before and after, understanding what changed, and making a deliberate choice rather than assuming "newer is better."
+The key is measuring before and after, understanding what changed, and choosing based on the data rather than assuming "newer is better."

 We're shipping v4.
 We know the cost.
 We documented it here so future-me remembers why the Lighthouse scores look different than they did last week.